ralphjsmit/filament/packages/tables/docs/01-overview.md

 ---
 title: Overview
 ---
-import AutoScreenshot from "@components/AutoScreenshot.astro"
+import Aside from "@components/Aside.astro" import AutoScreenshot from "@components/AutoScreenshot.astro"

 ## Introduction

-Filament's Table Builder package allows you to [add an interactive datatable to any Livewire component](adding-a-table-to-a-livewire-component).
-It's also used within other Filament packages, such as the [Panel Builder](../panels) for displaying [resources](../panels/resources) and [relation managers](../panels/resources/relation-managers), as well as for the [table widget](../panels/dashboard#table-widgets).
-Learning the features of the Table Builder will be incredibly time-saving when both building your own custom Livewire tables and using Filament's other packages.

-This guide will walk you through the basics of building tables with Filament's table package.
-If you're planning to add a new table to your own Livewire component, you should [do that first](adding-a-table-to-a-livewire-component) and then come back.
-If you're adding a table to an [app resource](../panels/resources), or another Filament package, you're ready to go!
+Tables are a common UI pattern for displaying lists of records in web applications.
+Filament provides a PHP-based API for defining tables with many features, while also being incredibly customizable.

 ## Defining table columns

 The basis of any table is rows and columns.
 Filament uses Eloquent to get the data for rows in the table, and you are responsible for defining the columns that are used in that row.

-Filament includes many column types prebuilt for you, and you can [view a full list here](columns/overview#available-columns).
-You can even [create your own custom column types](columns/custom) to display data in whatever way you need.
+Filament includes many column types prebuilt for you, and you can [view a full list here](columns/overview).
+You can even [create your own custom column types](columns/custom-columns) to display data in whatever way you need.

 Columns are stored in an array, as objects within the `$table->columns()` method: